ShellyQuiet/FakeDeviceData/README.md

-# Please use this for educational purposes only!
+# Android Fake Device Data

 For work correctly, transfer the fake_device file in the: /data/local/fake_device, then give out: chmod 777 fake_device, and finally fill the fields with your values

+Please use this for educational purposes only!

 # Donations: